* 4 NGOs take legal action for release of biofuel reports

 At stake is the EU's commitment to its goal of getting a tenth of its road fuels from renewable sources such as biofuels by 2020 -- a target that has spawned an EU industry worth around 5 billion euros ($6.8 billion) a year and a big market for imports from Brazil, Indonesia and Malaysia.

 The four groups first sought access to the documents on Oct.
 15, and said the European Commission missed a legal deadline to release them under freedom of information laws on Feb.
 9. Some reports have been released, but not all.

 "Formally, the applicant is entitled to bring these proceedings," said Commission spokesman Mark Gray.
 "However, we made it perfectly clear that we are not rejecting her application, but are carrying out a concrete and individual assessment of the requested documents."

 "The issue is whether the Commission can be expected to handle such bulky and complex requests within the normal time frames," Gray added.

 A similar request by Reuters has led to the release of 118 reports and e-mails, which reveal worries within the Commission that the EU set its 10 percent goal before fully assessing the impact of biofuel targets.

 MAKING MATTERS WORSE

-Others suggest biofuels can drive up demand for land, encouraging farmers in tropical areas to expand cropland into sensitive areas such as wetlands and rainforests -- which would have a detrimental environmental impact.
+Others suggest biofuels can drive up demand for land, encouraging farmers in tropical areas to expand cropland into sensitive areas such as wetlands and rainforests -- which would have a detrimental impact on the environment.

-Burning forests can release so much CO2 as to cancel out any benefits sought from the biofuels.
-[ID:nLDE6211EK]
+Burning forests can release enough carbon dioxide to cancel out any benefits sought from the biofuels.